-We all want to know how to boost oestrogen, and know that its dwindling supply is at the root of most menopausal symptoms.
+We all want to know how to boost oestrogen.
 The good news is that your diet can help.
 But it’s a balancing act.
-Just getting *more oestrogen* isn’t a simple fix…
+It’s about more than just getting *more oestrogen*

 Menopause, eh?
 Don’t get me started… Well, actually, do – because it’s only recently that the menopause taboo has started lifting.
 So I’m talking about it to anyone who’ll listen.

 I’m in perimenopause, which is a bit like puberty at the other end.
 I’m still getting periods, but the end is nigh.
 In the meantime, my hormones are ALL over the place.
 At some point, they’ll settle down, and I’ll most likely shift into menopause, where the hormones drop and the periods stop.